 In Appendix Table F2, we show that the effects of the DD specification in Equation 2 are quantitatively similar using a matched control group.
-Specifically, we use 1-1 coarsened exact matching on a clinic's IVF cycles in the year before the transaction (see Appendix Table F3 for summary statistics on the matched sample).
-We also show robustness to matching on clinic cycles, live birth rate and the share of patients under 35.
+Specifically, we use 1-1 coarsened exact matching on a clinic's IVF cycles in the year before the transaction (see Appendix Table F3 for summary statistics on the matched sample).31 We also show robustness to matching on clinic cycles, live birth rate and the share of patients under 35.
 However, matching on outcome variables within a DD framework is susceptible to regression to the mean bias (Daw and Hatfield 2018).
 As an alternative strategy, we limit the control group to independent clinics that perform at least 150 cycles a year.
 This restriction increases the average number of IVF cycles of independent clinics from 284 to 426 cycles, which is closer to the pre-transaction volume of acquired and affiliated clinics.
-The results in Appendix Table F4 Panel A show qualitatively similar results for affiliated clinics and quantitatively similar results for acquired clinics.
+The results in Appendix Table F5 Panel A show qualitatively similar results for affiliated clinics and quantitatively similar results for acquired clinics.
 Together, the matched sample and sample restricted to high-volume clinics suggest that effects are not driven by differential selection of clinics based on size.

 Lastly, we conduct robustness checks for the years a clinic was in the sample.
 Clinics open and close during the sample period and so may not be present in the data for all years between 2004 and 2018.
 For both corporate clinics and independent clinics, it could take several years for their fertility program to stabilize as they build their reputation and expertise after opening.
-We find that effects are quantitatively similar when limiting the sample to clinics present in all 15 years of data (Appendix Table F4 Panel B).
+We find that effects are quantitatively similar when limiting the sample to clinics present in all 15 years of data (Appendix Table F5 Panel B).
 The CDC ART data also includes a flag for whether a clinic self-reported restructuring, defined as a change in at least two of the three key staff positions (practice director, medical director, or laboratory director), or if the clinic was on the verge of closing.
 Independent clinics may experience a restructuring unrelated to joining a chain because of retirement, expansion, general changes in leadership, or impending closure.
-To ensure these changes are not inadvertently leading to a pseudo-treatment effect, we show that results are quantitatively similar when excluding independent clinics that are ever restructured or closed (Appendix Table F4 Panel C).